 If you’re still searching for rental coverage, there are insurance companies that sell standalone rental car insurance coverage.
 These policies can be on a day-to-day basis and offer varying amounts of coverage.

-Greg Ormon a Personal Lines Insurance Consultant with RogersGray.
+Greg Ormon is a Private Risk Advisor with RogersGray.
 Greg recognizes how important it is to put a client’s needs first.
 His goal is to make the process as easy and understandable as possible.
 Greg specializes in homeowners, auto, boat & yacht, builders risk, special event, umbrella and many other types of personal insurance.
-Greg resides in Dennis with his wife and their children.
-You can connect with Greg on LinkedIn or by email.